In this simple step by step guide, we show you exactly how to add Google Analytics to your Shopify store.

 You’ll then need to provide some additional information to Google, such as your phone number and a recovery email address for your account.
 You’ll also need to accept Google’s terms of service.

-Once done, you will be brought to your new Google account page.
+With that done, you’ll be brought to your new Google account page.

 2. Set up Analytics and get your tracking code